-Omnia El Shakry is a professor of history at the University of California, Davis.
+Omnia El Shakry is a professor of history at Yale University.
 She specializes in the intellectual and cultural history of the modern Middle East, with a particular emphasis on the history of the human and religious sciences in modern Egypt.
 She maintains additional research interests in gender and sexuality and visual cultures in the modern Middle East.

 El Shakry is the author of The Arabic Freud: Psychoanalysis and Islam in Modern Egypt (Princeton University Press, 2017) and The Great Social Laboratory: Subjects of Knowledge in Colonial and Postcolonial Egypt (Stanford University Press, 2007).
 She is also the editor of Understanding and Teaching the Modern Middle East (University of Wisconsin Press, 2020) and Gender and Sexuality in Islam (Routledge, 2016).
 El Shakry publishes actively in academic journals, such as the American Historical Review, the International Journal of Middle East Studies, Modern Intellectual History, and Psychoanalysis and History.
 She is a member of the editorial boards of Modern Intellectual History and the Journal of the History of the Behavioral Sciences.
 Her work has been translated into Arabic, Turkish, French, German, and Spanish.